 — Relationship: The employer provides benefits such as health insurance or a pension plan or vacation days, an expectation that the relationship will continue indefinitely, and hires the worker to perform a key activity of the business.

 We routinely see companies labelling workers independent contractors while setting mandatory work hours, requiring work in company workspaces, wearing company-logo clothing, mandating in detail the exact work to be accomplished on a daily or hourly basis, ordering workers to use the company timekeeping system, and placing workers under direct control of company supervision… or apps.
 (Think Uber and Lyft.)
-These companies refuse IC workers access to benefits enjoyed by the senior management and regular employees and simply ignore payroll tax contributions by telling independent contractor workers to pay their own “self-employment” taxes.
+These companies refuse 1099 workers access to benefits enjoyed by senior management and regular employees.
+They simply ignore payroll tax contributions by telling independent contractor workers to pay their own “self-employment” taxes.

-When I was an owner of a start-up company that implemented programs for the State Department, US Agency for International Development, and Department of Defense, I experienced another unseen cost of deliberate misclassification of workers.
+When I was an owner of a company that did programs for the State Department and Department of Defense, I saw another cost of deliberate misclassification of workers.
 A lot of large Government contractors do this as a matter of course and many smaller companies have followed suit.

 My company went by IRS’s rules and classified people we hired honestly, almost always as employees.
-This made us out to be suckers, because companies that ran the “independent contractor” scam immediately enjoyed anywhere from a 15% to 30% reduction on total labor costs.
+This made us suckers, because companies that ran the “independent contractor” scam enjoyed anywhere from a 15% to 30% reduction in labor costs.
 The more benefits we offered our employees, the bigger our price disadvantage became.
 If a competitor wasn’t paying their half of payroll taxes, that was an immediate 7.65% cost edge.
 No unemployment insurance or workman’s comp premiums?
 That’s about another 3-4%.
-No need to pay any matching on a 401k (which was what my company offered as a bennie), another maybe 5% advantage.
+No need to pay matching on a 401k (which my company offered), another 5% advantage.
 No employer’s share of health insurance?
 That’s another 8% or 9%.
 When you’re bidding services contracts that are basically all labor costs?
 Well, you see where this is going.

-The sorriest part of this was that the federal agencies for whom we were bidding work seldom did anything to prevent this, given that the bottom line was cheaper contract costs to them.
-On the other hand, the IRS is also a federal agency and they–and the US Treasury–were getting screwed by their sister agencies.
+The sorriest part of this was that the federal agencies for whom we were bidding work seldom did anything to prevent this.
+After all, the bottom line was cheaper contract costs to them.
+On the other hand, the US Treasury is getting screwed by their sister agencies.

-Although many factors have contributed to the increasing income inequality gap in America, the cynical abuse of “independent contractor” classification of workers who by any objective measure are employees is an important one.
-Maybe the record low unemployment rate pre-pandemic slowed the rush to make more employees “1099 workers,” but that only lasted until the pandemic-induced big economic downturn.
+Although many factors have contributed to increasing income inequality in America, the cynical abuse of “independent contractor” classification of 1099 gig workers who, by any objective measure, are employees is an important one.
+Maybe the record low unemployment rate pre-pandemic slowed the rush to make more employees “1099 workers.”
+If so, it only lasted until the pandemic-induced economic downturn.
 This ought to concern all of us.